The communication with the AFE is made via a daisy-chain, which means that all

 After the write operation is complete,

-reads the register it has just
+ADI_StoredConfigurationWriteToAfe() reads the register it has just

 written to and stores the results in the table

-again corresponds to the
+readConfigurationRegisterX[], where X again corresponds to the

 configuration register being accessed.

-then calls
+ADI_StoredConfigurationWriteToAfe() then calls

-This function compares configurationRegisterX[]
+This function compares configurationRegisterX[] and

 If both table do not match, the corresponding (i.e., string and module number)

-variable in the ADI_ERROR_TABLE_s
+configurationIsOk variable in the ADI_ERROR_TABLE_s structure is set

-to false
+to false.

-It is set to true
+It is set to true otherwise.

-is used to write
+The function ADI_StoredConfigurationWriteToAfeGlobal() is used to write

 all configuration register at once.

-It simply calls ADI_StoredConfigurationWriteToAfe()
+It simply calls ADI_StoredConfigurationWriteToAfe() for all configuration

 registers.

-ADI_StoredConfigurationWriteToAfe()
+ADI_StoredConfigurationWriteToAfe() and

-use the primitives
+ADI_StoredConfigurationWriteToAfeGlobal() use the primitives

-to communicate with
+ADI_WriteRegister() and ADI_ReadRegister() to communicate with

 the daisy-chain.

-The procedure to change the IIR filter setting for cell voltage measurement for all AFEs in the daisy-chain is as follows.
-The corresponding bit field is located in configuration register A, byte CFGAR5, bits [2:0].
+The procedure to change the IIR filter setting for cell voltage measurement

-First, set the configuration in adi_configurationRegisterAgroup[]
+First, set the configuration in adi_configurationRegisterAgroup[] with

 All bytes of the configuration register must be written during the transaction

-but the function ADI_StoredConfigurationFillRegisterDataGlobal()
+but the function ADI_StoredConfigurationFillRegisterDataGlobal() only

 changes the filter bit field in byte CFGAR5 of configuration register A, so